 In terms of religion, Vietnamese believe that lighting incense is the bridge connecting the visible world to the invisible world.
 Therefore, on the full moon day, death memorial, funeral, or Ghost Month, Vietnamese usually burn incense to remember and show respect for their ancestors while praying good things for their families.
 This is a cultural heritage, contributing to the preservation of values and national identity.

-Moreover, in the funeral, when burning incense for the dead, there is a difference compared to burning incense for ancestors.
+Moreover, at the funeral, when burning incense for the dead, there is a difference compared to burning incense for ancestors.
 According to Vietnam folklore, the new mortal should be offered only 2 incense sticks since the soul still remains in our world.
 Thus, three days after death, 3 incense sticks are inscribed with the meaning that the soul of the dead has left as well.

 In fact, each number of incense sticks has a certain meaning such as: